Strategic Selling Process: What it Is, How to Use It & Examples

 3. Influence your contacts

-Now is the time to put everything together and craft your pitches based on your contacts’ categorizes and attitudes.
+Now is the time to put everything together and craft your pitches based on your contacts’ categories and attitudes.

 Some combinations will be easier than others.
 For example, if your contact is an economic buyer with a problem attitude, you can present them with a solutions-focused pitch and worry less about winning over other members of the team.